Alaska Phone Relay

 The type of listing you want in the phone book.

 Location description and/or address and alternative number where you can be reached.

 New Construction Service Requests: Call as soon as possible to set up service to a new building or one that has not had previous telephone service.

 Telephone facilities may not be available in all locations and some delays to your request for service may occur.
-We will provide service to these areas as quickly as it is possible to obtain necessary easements and perform the construction.
+We will provide service to these areas as quickly as it is possible to obtain the necessary easements and perform the construction.

 Your Rights and Responsibilities

 Be careful who you let use your phone.
-If telephone service is in your name, you are responsible for all calls made from your phone including long distance calls, regardless of who places the call.
+If telephone service is in your name, you are responsible for all calls made from your phone including long-distance calls, regardless of who places the call.